Jo Clayton

 I get a lot of enquiries from clients wanting to explore sexual issues.
 I have not specialised in this area, but I'm comfortable doing this work and will do my best to put you at ease.

-Sometimes, due to the healing nature of the therapeutic relationahip, we might come to an understanding that learning to connect to another person is 'the work'.
-It may be subtle at first, but it's not unusual for clients to comment how much more at peace they are, because they feel listened to, respected, significant, and cared for.
+The nature of the therapeutic relationahip in itself is healing.
+For some.of my clients, learning to connect to another person is 'the work'.
+It may be subtle at first, but clients often mention feeling more at peace, respected, significant and heard.

-I enjoy working with couples, but it's important to recognise that although relationship counselling can enhance and improve our relationships, we might also come to realise that our differences are unreconcilable.
+When working with couples, it's important to recognise that although counselling can enhance and improve our relationships, we might also come to realise that our differences are unreconcilable.
 As your therapist, I'm not here to choose sides, but support all parties to unpick and explore their feelings and behaviours, and offer therapeutic intervention when communication becomes difficult.

 I am keen to welcome those experiencing health difficulties, disabilities, and terminal illness to my practice.
-I have personal insight of learning to live with a chronic long term health condition and I understand that (at least for me), acceptance has been a bumpy road.
-I am comfortable doing this work with you.
-I appreciate my experiences may be very different to yours.
-The focus will remain with you and your process, however that unfolds.
+I understand that acceptance can be a bumpy road and am comfortable doing this work with you.

 My Background:

-I was born and raised in Cornwall, although I haven't always been a counsellor.
+I was born and raised in Cornwall.
 I started my career working with elderly men with special needs and complex mental health issues.

-A few years later I relocated to London to work for an NGO advocating for sexual and reproductive health, family planning, abortion, gender and gender-based violence, female genital mutilation, STI/HIV/AIDs and youth rights.
+A few years later I relocated to London to work for an NGO advocating for sexual and reproductive health, family planning, abortion, gender-based violence, FGM, STI/HIV/AIDs and youth rights.

-As my family grew, I returned home and spent several years as a stay-at-home mum and then several more juggling single parenthood whilst working for small businesses here in Cornwall.
-I decided to retrain as a counsellor after watching the difference it made to the life of someone I love and I feel truly blessed to do this work.
+As my family grew, I returned home to Cornwall.
+I spent several years as a stay-at-home mum and then several more juggling single parenthood, whilst working for small businesses.
+I decided to retrain as a counsellor after watching the difference it made to the life of someone I love, and I feel truly blessed to do this work.

-I am comfortable to work with all ages, genders and client groups, everyone is welcome at Ebb & Flow.
-My practice is overseen by a clinical supervisor, as per the BACP Ethical Framework.
+My practice, Ebb & Flow Counselling, is overseen by a clinical supervisor, as per the BACP Ethical Framework.

 Pricing

-I offer a 60 minute session for £50
+For individuals, I offer a 60 minute sessions:

 If you would like to find out more, please get in touch.